HonvithNayakaB/Python/README.md

 # Python
 In this repository i have stored my python programs
 <br>
-Author - Honvith Nayaka. b
+Author - Honvith Nayaka.
+B